 Dr. Owen Cardwell, pastor of New Canaan International Church in Richmond, initiated discussions of the faith-based leadership program and worked with LC faculty to find other interested ministers and develop the program.

-“Faith leaders have a unique position that enables them to help individuals and communities solve pressing problems,” said Dr. John Walker, chair of Lynchburg College’s Leadership Studies program.
+“Faith leaders have a unique position that enables them to help individuals and communities solve pressing problems,” said Dr. John Walker, chair of University of Lynchburg’s Leadership Studies program.
 “We designed this program to allow ministers and pastors to develop skills and relationships that will help improve the lives of people in their congregations and the community.
 By applying proven leadership practices to community activism, they will serve more effectively.”

 The need for the program has been more evident in recent weeks as communities around the nation have reeled with violence, said Pat Price, a community activist and program coordinator in LC’s Multicultural Services office.
 “Many churches believe strongly in making the world a more peaceful, safer place,” she said.
 “This program is designed to help ministers and other leaders from faith-based organizations be more effective change agents and peacemakers.”